isomerpages/moe-rgsperl/_homepage/Announcements/Announcements.md

 **WORKSHOP ON PLC FOR EDUCA 2018 - THAILAND**<br>
 PeRL successfully conducted an international special workshop for Thai educators on “Developing a Professional Learning Community (PLC)”, at Educa 2018, Bangkok.<br>
 [Read More...](/rgs-perl/workshop/)

+**AWARDS**<br>
+Our Lead Teacher, Tan Kum Chee, received a Curriculum Studies Award by National Association for Gifted Children for exemplary Unit Design, based on Gifted Education standards...